Frequently Asked Questions

 Yes.
 Each successful run you execute is saved in a list on the VaultValuation™ page.
 You can select two runs to compare side by side — useful after the deck or raise context changes and you want to see how the model range and verdict shifted.

-I have a partner or VIP code — where do I enter it?
+I have an access code — where do I enter it?

-PitchVault codes (partner, VIP, launch offers, etc.) are redeemed inside your PitchVault account — not on the Stripe payment page.
+Access codes (partner grants, program partner access, promotional codes) are redeemed inside your PitchVault account — not on the Stripe payment page.

-Investor Feed is a feature included in the Pro plan.
-It is Lens 5 on your report and activates when your deck has cleared all four stage-calibrated lens thresholds (Pitch Quality, Investor Defensibility, Risk Exposure, and Execution Readiness).
-Once eligible and opted in, your profile can appear in curated investor browsing — filtered by stage, sector, and VaultScore™ — and you receive notifications when matched investors engage.
-Raise Ready (75+ VaultScore™) is the deal-flow milestone we emphasize for ranked positioning; the Investor Ready band (85+) is the top quality tier.
+Once eligible and opted in, your profile can appear in curated investor browsing filtered by stage, sector, and VaultScore™.
+You receive notifications when matched investors engage.
+The Investor Ready band (85+) is the top quality tier.

 How do I get a refund?

-If your report doesn't deliver value, email support@pitchvault.ai within 7 days for a resolution.
+If your report does not deliver value, email support@pitchvault.ai within 7 days of purchase for a resolution.

 Not sure what a term means?
 Check the startup & pitch deck glossary — plain-English definitions of ARR, SAFE notes, TAM/SAM/SOM, and more.